 Target: 0

-Shows identity lifecycle maturity and reduces the risk of unauthorized former-user access.
+Shows identity lifecycle maturity and reduces the risk of unauthorized access by former users.

 Object-level check coverage on high-risk API